astroumd/lmtoy/README.md

 # lmtoy

-LMTOY is a toolbox (a mono repository if yoou wish) for installing and running codes related to LMT data reduction.
+LMTOY is a toolbox (a mono repository if you wish) for installing and running codes related to LMT spectral line data reduction.

 LMT is a large 50m single dish radio telescope located in Mexico [(18:59:09N 97:18:53W)](https://www.google.com/maps/place/Large+Millimeter+Telescope/@18.9841105,-97.3258267,6245m/data=!3m1!1e3!4m5!3m4!1s0x85c516fb67a4820f:0xf9b66dcc651fb6e9!8m2!3d18.9857333!4d-97.3148183) operating at mm wavelengths.
 See also http://lmtgtm.org/